lagooned/blog/posts/hosting-next-js-site-github-pages.md

 date: "2020-12-22"
 ---

-hey y'all, as you all may know, github has a service called pages, which allows you to host static files for free. this post will go over how to setup a continuous integration workflow to deploy a blog to pages.
+hey y'all! as you may or may not know, github has a service called pages, which allows you to host static files for free. this post will go over how to setup a continuous integration workflow to deploy a blog to pages.

 # terms
 - **[github pages](https://pages.github.com)**